htdbui/SQL4DS/Chapter6.md

   - This included discrete items sold individually as well as bulk items sold by ounce or pound.
   - It was awkward to add those quantities together.

-- In Chapter 4, “Conditionals / CASE Statements,” you learned about conditional `CASE` statements.
+- In Chapter 4, â€œConditionals / CASE Statements,â€ you learned about conditional `CASE` statements.
-  - Here, we’ll use a `CASE` statement to specify which type of item quantities to add together using each `SUM` aggregate function.
+  - Here, weâ€™ll use a `CASE` statement to specify which type of item quantities to add together using each `SUM` aggregate function.
-- First, we’ll need to `JOIN` the `customer_purchases` table to the `product` table to pull in the `product_qty_type` column.
+- First, weâ€™ll need to `JOIN` the `customer_purchases` table to the `product` table to pull in the `product_qty_type` column.
-  - This column currently only contains the values “unit” and “lbs.”
+  - This column currently only contains the values â€œunitâ€ and â€œlbs.â€

 - In Table 6.7, we added quantity values from `customer_purchases`, mixing individual and bulk items, which was awkward.